scoulomb/myDNS/2-advanced-bind/5-real-own-dns-application/6-use-linux-nameserver-part-h.md

 openssl req -newkey rsa:4096 -x509 -sha256 -days 365 -nodes -out appa.prd.coulombel.it.crt -keyout appa.prd.coulombel.it.key
 ```

+Note: in [chain of trust](#chain-of-trust), we understand certificate is made by CA, and not generated and signed after by CA.

 ## Step 2: Configure the server to use HTTPS

 This step is equivalent in [part g with self signed certificate : step 2](./6-use-linux-nameserver-part-g.md#step-2-configure-the-server-to-use-https).